davemlz/water-storage-retrieval/README.md

 # Water Storage Retrieval

-Reservoirs water storage retrieval using Sentinel-2.
+Semi-supervised water storage retrieval using Sentinel-2 and *in situ* bathymetric data.

 The pipeline is divided into three phases:

 ## Phase I: Automatic Water Classification

-Water is automatically classificated in an object-based approach.
-Simple Non-Iterative Clustering and k-means are applied here.
+Water is automatically classificated in an object-based approach using Simple Non-Iterative Clustering (SNIC) and k-means.

+First, water is automatically classified in `phase-I/01-automatic-water-classification.ipynb`.
+The Sentinel-2 image is preprocessed (median filtering is applied) and segmented using SNIC algorithm in Google Earth Engine.
+As inputs for the segmentation, the 10 m bands + the NDWI were used.

 ## Phase II: Satellite Derieved Bathymetry